Chance – Highly likely

-Variation: This can be played as a Four Corners game.
+Variation – This can be played as a four corners game.
 A chance card is placed on each of the 4 corners of the room.
 The teacher reads out an event from the event cards and students must go to the corner with the most appropriate chance card.
-Teachers can formatively assess student understanding of the language of chance.
+Teachers can formatively assess students understanding of the language of chance.

 Teachers record student responses by taking pictures of their grouping.
 During the task ask probing questions to discuss why students have come to the conclusions they have.
 Record observations.